jacksonmcbride/yikepedia/_articles/amorino.md

 # Amorino Gelato

 Our trip to [Central Park]({{ '/articles/centralpark' | relative_url }}) had already been near-perfect: boats, bikes, brownstones.
-But Claire, in classic Claire fashion, had another ace up her sleeve.
+But Claire, in classic Claire fashion, had another xace up her sleeve.

 As we were leaving [Central Park]({{ '/articles/centralpark' | relative_url }}), Claire mentioned that she knew a place for gelato nearby.
 There was something quietly confident about the way she said it—like she’d been saving this idea for the perfect moment.
 A few blocks later, we were walking through the doors of Amorino Gelato.
 It wasn’t just a good call—it was one of those unexpectedly perfect additions to the day.
 Turns out, when Claire says she knows a spot, you listen.